'Gi Joes are not real American Heroes, 'Forgotten Heroes' are!!!'

 and so many more, are a major part of my childhood memories.

-As I was listening to Jack Marino talk about
+As I was listening to Jack Marino talk about why he made

-things and personal sacrifice our troops are willing to stand up and carry
+sacrifice our troops are willing to stand up and carry out ~ well, I’m not

-out ~ well, I’m not holding my breath on that! (fyi ~ many can be found at
+holding my breath on that! (fyi ~ many can be found at Great Americans.

-Great Americans.
 Go on over and read about the Heroes this country prduces.)

 If you feel as we do, please go on over to “Forgotten